MiriamMalta/Clue/README.md

 You will also be provided with a notebook that has all the characters, all the rooms and all the weapons with some boxes you can cross off when you consider they are *guilty*.
 It is advisable to cross off one’s cards upon receiving them as, if in your hand, they are not in the envelope.

+**For example:**

+Suspects
+- [x] Professor Plum
+you can cross this because you have this card in you hand and *you know* the envelope cannot contain it.
+- [ ] Mr. Green
+you decide not to cross this because you *do not know* if this card is in someone else's hand or in the envelope.

 ## Game Play
 Now the game starts!

+Miss Scarlett opens the game, the turns continue clockwise around the board.
+If no one chose Miss Scarlett, the choice is random.

+On each turn, a player will try to reach a different room of the mansion to investigate.

+To move your character, you need to either roll the die or use a Secret Passage when in a corner room.

+If you roll the die, you move however many spaces the die says.
+Your character can move horizontally or vertically, forward or backward, but never diagonally.

+If you move through a Secret Passage, you don't need to roll the dice, you just move to the other room, ending your movement.

+You are not allowed to enter the same room twice on the same turn nor pass through a square more than two times in the same turn.

+You are not allowed to jump or pass through another character.
+This includes if the character is blocking an entrance to a room.
+You also cannot get out of a room if all the entrances are blocked.
+If this were to happen, you need to wait until someone moves and un-blocks a door.

+### Sugestions
+A sugestion is when

+### Accusing
+An accusation is when